 Since 1996, the FDNY's core responsibility and expertise has evolved from an exclusive emphasis on fighting traditional structural fires to providing pre-hospital care as well as an expanded role in handling all types of emergencies.5 Currently, FDNY's Bureau of Emergency Medical Services ("FDNY-EMS") is responsible for delivering ambulance and pre-hospital emergency medical services Citywide.
 FDNY-EMS operates two types of ambulances: advanced life support ("ALS") and basic life support ("BLS").
 In New York City, ALS ambulances are staffed by two paramedics, and BLS ambulances are staffed by two emergency medical technicians ("EMTs").
-Paramedics receive 1,500 hours of training, whereas EMTs are only required to complete 120 to 150 hours.6 The higher level of training received by paramedics allows them to perform advanced medical procedures, including patient intubation and the administration of drugs.7 ALS ambulances responds to life threatening medical emergencies.
+Paramedics receive 1,500 hours of training, whereas EMTs are only required to complete 120 to 150 hours.
+The higher level of training received by paramedics allows them to perform advanced medical procedures, including patient intubation and the administration of drugs.
+ALS ambulances responds to life threatening medical emergencies, such as cardiac arrest, choking, difficulty breathing, unconsciousness and other critical medical emergencies.
 BLS ambulances respond to a wide variety of non-life threatening conditions.